|Department/School||Statistics and Actuarial Science|

 - An interview and diagnostic test may be required.

-- Three references, at least two academic
+- Three references are required, at least two academic

-- Proof of English language proficiency, if applicable.
-TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)
+- TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)

 - Review the study and living costs